asm64-hooligan/cmpunlocker/README.md

 # cmpunlocker

 Unlock tool for the NVIDIA CMP 170HX (GA100).
-Restores full SM compute, unlocked HBM2e memory geometry and PCIe Gen2 that are restricted in firmware/OTP configuration.
+Restores full SM compute, unlocked HBM2e memory geometry, PCIe Gen2 and GPU-to-GPU P2P — all clamped in firmware on the stock card.

 **[Join our Discord community](https://discord.gg/CdHSakKSFv)** for support and discussions.